stephanniegb/QTest-quiz-repo/my-app/src/Notes.md

 you should always make rooom for the justify content to work eg by increasing height or removing width rules just make sure there is room
+/////////////////////////////
+ABOUT THE BUG I HAD WITH THE QUESTIONS
+I used a useEffect to for the set question because i want that function to run afterrrr the currentQt has been updated